-Fog gives an observer theoretically a consistent layer, which should provide conditions safe enough to watching and capturing the Sun without the filter.
+Fog gives an observer a theoretically consistent layer, which should provide conditions safe enough to watch and capture the Sun without the filter.
 The fog attenuation depends on the distribution of particle sizes.
 Usually, fog particles are bigger, than light wavelengths, so the Mie scattering plays a key role.
-Fog is usually described in terms of visibility, because the reduced visibility is the characteristic feature of fog (Chen, 1975).
-In this purpose is good to know the wavelength dependence of the extinction coefficient in fog (and also haze), which is shown below (Pic.
+Fog is usually described in terms of visibility because reduced visibility is the characteristic feature of fog (Chen, 1975).
+For this purpose is good to know the wavelength dependence of the extinction coefficient in fog (and also haze), which is shown below (Pic.
 1).

-Another situation occurs when the Sun rises higher and heat up the air, which causes dissipation, patchiness and the next disappearance of the fog.
+Another situation occurs when the Sun rises higher and heats up the air, which causes dissipation, patchiness, and the next disappearance of the fog.
 The observation of the Sun can be dangerous during this moment because fog becomes patchy and a bigger amount of sunlight can go through some gaps.
-An observer must find the most appropriate moment for taking the decent image of Sun.
+An observer must find the most appropriate moment for taking a decent image of the Sun.

 I have prepared a few examples below:

-Another photography of the Sun was done in Cambridge on April 8, 2017, using a Nikkor 55-300mm long lens.
+Another photograph of the Sun was done in Cambridge on April 8, 2017, using a Nikkor 55-300mm long lens.
 It was my first photo test before the 2017 total solar eclipse in the USA.
-That Saturday morning thick fog covered the city at the early morning hours.
-About 10am fog started to disappear, making a perfect moment for the capture of the solar disc.
+That Saturday morning thick fog covered the city in the early morning hours.
+At about 10am fog started to disappear, making a perfect moment for the capture of the solar disc.

-The Pic.
+Pic.
 8-9 show the last possible moment for both observation and photography of the Sun through a natural filter, which fog is.
-A limb darkening phenomenon is perfectly expressed on these images.
+A limb-darkening phenomenon is perfectly expressed in these images.
 Limb darkening is an optical effect seen in the Sun (likewise in other stars), where the edge of the disk looks less bright than the middle part.
-The limb darkening appearance is related to the optical depth, which explains the thickness of the absorbing gas in the solar atmosphere.
+The limb-darkening appearance is related to the optical depth, which explains the thickness of the absorbing gas in the solar atmosphere.
 The solar atmosphere increases in temperature with depth.
 At the center of the solar disk, an observer can see the deepest and warmest layers of the solar atmosphere, which emit most of the light.
-On the contrary, at the edge of the solar disk, an observer sees only upper layers, that are cooler and produce less light.
+On the contrary, at the edge of the solar disk, an observer sees only the upper layers, which are cooler and produce less light.

 The limb darkening effect is seen through all solar filters both artificial and natural, where the solar disk is sharp.

-I took some random pictures of Sun, but only through the cumulus humilis, which is thin enough to let some direct light come through, making the solar disk visible.
-Cumulus fractus is too thin for observation such this, hence any attempts are not recommended because of serious eye damage and instrument burns too.
+I took some random pictures of the Sun, but only through the cumulus humilis, which is thin enough to let some direct light come through, making the solar disk visible.
+The cumulus fractus is too thin for observation such as this, hence any attempts are not recommended because of serious eye damage and instrument burns too.
 Unlike foggy conditions, when solar disk usually appears uniform (Pic.
 3-9), through the cumulus cloud it varies due to local cloud thickness (Pic.
 10-14).

-I did a few shots of Sun before sunset, through the stratocumulus stratiformis (Pic.
+I did a few shots of the Sun before sunset, through the stratocumulus stratiformis (Pic.
 12-15).

 1. Ahrens C. D., 2007, Meteorology today – an introduction to weather, climate and the environment, Thomson learning inc, Canada